Friday, December 25, 2015

 Really, a trucking company giving Costco, another worldwide ginormous corporation, the proverbial finger?
 Wow!

 Eventually, the Store Manager fought his way through the maze of Almex personnel to reach someone more important in the hierarchy who very grudgingly agreed, "Yes, we will deliver to Isla Mujeres."
-The Costco manager told us the trucking company would call within an hour and arrange a date and time convenient for us.
+The Costco manager told us the trucking company would call within an hour to arrange a date and time convenient for us.

-Lawrie and I do a mental eye roll, and chuckle to ourselves.
+Lawrie and I do a mental eyeroll and chuckle to ourselves.
 Sure.
-Sure they’ll call.
+Sure, they’ll call.

-Finally arrived.
-7 weeks after ordering
+Finally 7 weeks after ordering

 For the next few days, we hung around the house, concerned about missing the delivery.
-By November 21st our patience is getting a bit thin.
+By November 21st, our patience is getting a bit thin.
 We would like to join our friends for Happy Hour, not be stuck at the house waiting.
 Lawrie sends off yet another email asking Costco Online what is the status of our order.
-They in turn say that Costco Head Office has had a very up-close and personal conversation with Almex Head Office.
+They, in turn, say that Costco Head Office has had a very up-close and personal conversation with Almex Head Office.

 Thank goodness for strong friends!

 Fortunately, Lawrie was just next door at his sister Linda’s casa having coffee.
 His brother-in-law Richard noticed the truck at our house.
 Whew!
-If we had missed the delivery I am pretty sure that Almex would have refused to try again.
-They would have been only too happy to give those pesky islanders, and Costco, the middle-finger-salute!
+If we had missed the delivery, I am pretty sure that Almex would have refused to try again.
+They would have been only too happy to give those pesky islanders and Costco the middle-finger salute!

-Fisherman cleaning catch and feeding bird
+Fisherman cleaning catch and feeding birds

 It would be interesting to hear from other islanders, or residents of Isla Cozumel or Isla Holbox if you have successfully had a large delivery from Costco Online, or did Almex cause you some hair-pulling moments too?